Warwick-Maths-Society/Warwick-Maths-Society.github.io/_pages/module_reviews.md

 The mathematics courses at Warwick offer a wide variety of optional modules -- there are no compulsory modules in the third year -- but this can make it difficult to choose which modules to take.
 Below, you can find a collection of reviews of various maths modules to help you make your decision.

+If you would like to contribute a module review to this page, please open a pull request on our github, or otherwise contact `.desync` on the WMS/WMX Discord servers.

-Note that only the most popular optional external modules have been listed below: if you would like to contribute a review for a module that is not listed, please get in touch!
+Note that only the most popular optional external modules have been listed below: if you would like to have a module added, please also get in touch!

 <br/>